StatCan/aaw/docs/en/Storage.md

 Notebook Server it is attached to like a [Disk](#disks)).

 <!-- prettier-ignore -->
-??? warn "Copying into a MinIO folder then immediately accessing the file might cause trouble"
+??? warning "Files copied into a mounted MinIO folder might take a few moments to be readable"
-    There is currently a bug where files copied into a MinIO directory are sometimes not immediately available in the file browser.
-They copy successfully and eventually appear in the folder system, but this may be delayed a few seconds or minutes.
-If your use case needs you to copy files into a MinIO mounted folder and then access them immediately, you can still copy with the folder and then see the files using the [Web Portal](#minio-web-portal), [the mc tool](#minio-command-line-tool), or [Other S3 Compliant Methods](#other-s3-compliant-methods) to get immediate access to the file.
+    When you copy files into a MinIO folder, they are immediately stored and accessible in MinIO (e.g.: you can immediately see them in the [Web Portal](#minio-web-portal)).
+But, new files may take a few moments for the mounting service to notice and serve them in the mounted folder.
+If your use case needs access to these files immediately after copying them, try the other read methods ([the mc tool](#minio-command-line-tool) or [Other S3 Compliant Methods](#other-s3-compliant-methods)).

-#### MinIO Web Portal
+### MinIO Web Portal

 The MinIO service can be accessible through a
 [web portal](https://minimal-tenant1-minio.covid.cloud.statcan.ca/).
 To sign in